 3. The guest who constantly contacts you with questions.
 First, make sure the answers to the questions they are asking can be found on your wedding website.
 If the answers are clearly there, direct them to your wedding website.
 If you don't have a wedding website, try to give answers to basic questions like recommended hotels and the wedding location to family members who can help you spread the word.

-4. The guest who is mad you didn't invite his kids.
+4. The guests who is mad you didn't invite their kids.
 This one happened to me too -- we decided to have a 'no kids' wedding for several reasons and one invited guest made lots of passive-aggressive comments on Facebook and to other family members about their feelings on the omission.
 What to do: stick to your guns and calmly explain why kids are not included.
-Also make sure you implement the rule fairly.
+Also, make sure you implement the rule fairly.
 Make a rule, like no kids under age 15, and stick to it.
 (You can make exceptions for kids in the wedding party.)